ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Do you expect to spend more or less in the next 12 months, compared to the last 12 months?” - Active buyers, past 12m

-Total filtered Base (active buyers) of 11,311 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total filtered Base (active buyers) of 11,800 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

-Automotive remains the category which active buyers expect to cut back on most in the year ahead, with 31% expecting to do so (down from 39% in Q1 2024), and only 23% expecting to spend more.
+Automotive remains the category which active buyers expect to cut back on most in the year ahead, with 37%anticipating this, and only 23% planning to spend more.
 Elsewhere, planned purchasing trends for 2024 continue to look positive.
-Apart from art and collectibles and watches (24% and 22% respectively), no other category has more than a fifth of its users expecting to spend less in the year ahead, with leather goods the next highest at 18%.
+Apart from art and collectibles and watches (21% and 22% respectively), no other category has more than a fifth of its users expecting to spend less in the year ahead.
+‘Revenge spending’ is evident in various categories, with travel being one of the main beneficiaries.
+With many having already slashed their holiday spend across 2020-23, only 6% expect to spend less on travel in 2024/25, while 47% expect to spend more.

 “You mentioned that you have not purchased luxury items from the following categories within the last year/Do you think you will make purchases in any of these categories within the next year?”